-In Fig.4, the dot diagram showing the scattering between effort and class complexity is reported.
-In this graph, the outliers are points located out of the bound lines marking the confident limits [Rousseeuw et al. 1987].
-The study of the outliers (values marked with letters) has to be associated with a deep analysis of the reasons for which those classes are far from the ideal correlation line [Rousseeuw et al. 1987], [Barnett et al. 1985].
+In Fig. 4, the dot diagram showing the scattering between effort and class complexity is reported.
+In this graph, the outliers are points located out of the bound lines marking the confident limits (Rousseeuw and Leroy, 1987).
+The study of the outliers (values marked with letters) has to be associated with a deep analysis of the reasons for which those classes are far from the ideal correlation line (Barnett and Price, 1985; Rousseeuw and Leroy, 1987).
 This could be discussed together with the metric histograms.
 Outliers detection in single univariate sample can be easily identified, in a first approximation, because they are very different from the others values of the sample.
 For more structured data, and especially for regression models the concept of outlier should be modified because it is not simply an extreme value, but it has a more general pattern-disrupting form.
 The outlier in multilinear regression models can impact largely on the model chosen for explaining data.
-This fact leads to take into account outliers and robust techniques for their estimation and accommodation [Barnett et al. 1985].
+This fact leads to take into account outliers and robust techniques for their estimation and accommodation (Barnett and Price, 1985).

-4.5 Thresholds and Reference Values
+4.5.
+Thresholds and reference values

 In order to detect the presence of system dysfunctions, the adoption of reference values is quite frequent for discriminating when a metric value describes a problem on system/component.
-Frequently, systems/components are considered correct if the estimated metric value belongs to the range defined within the maximum and minimum values.
-In some case the typical value is also given.
+Frequently, systems/ components are considered correct if the estimated metric value belongs to the range defined within the maximum and minimum values.
+In some cases the typical value is also given.
 For example, a too high NM may mean that the class is too large and, thus, very expensive to be maintained; a too high DIT means that the system presents a deep specialization hierarchy and, thus, it is becoming too complex to be reused.
 The relationship between the metric and feature has to be proven via a validation phase.

-Figure 4: Scattering diagram for CC (estimated effort) against observed effort (project LIOO).
+Fig. 4.
+Scattering diagram for CC (estimated effort) against observed effort (project LIOO).